Anisotropies of ultrahigh-energy cosmic rays in a scenario with nearby sources: The Cen A + M81/M82 mixed composition scenario

 We will neglect for simplicity the interactions during propagation, since we consider relatively low emission redshifts, low cutoff rigidities and nearby sources.
 Note that approaching the highest rigidities, where the interactions could become more relevant, the propagation becomes closer to rectilinear, so that the contribution come mostly from recent emission and hence short pathlengths, while it is only at lower rigidities that the contribution from the earlier emission (and hence larger pathlengths) is relevant.
 Anyway, some effect from interactions (eventually also from radiation or gas at or around the sources) could affect the heavier components at the highest energies explored, something we will not analyze here.
-We will consider for definiteness that at low energies Cen~A provides 80\% of the flux from the nearby sources while M81/M82 provides the remaining 20\%, so that the large scale dipolar distribution at low energies points not far from the Cen~A direction, although their relative contributions could be in principle used as an extra parameter to adjust the final results (as could be also done with the cutoff energies, relative elemental fractions or initial emission times).
+We will consider for definiteness that at low energies Cen~A provides 80\% of the flux from the nearby sources while M81/M82 provides the remaining 20\%, so that the large scale dipolar distribution at low energies points not far from the Cen~A direction.
+The relative contributions from the two sources could be in principle used as an extra parameter to adjust the final results (as could be also done with the cutoff energies, relative elemental fractions or initial emission times).

-The resulting sky maps are shown in Figure~\ref{f6} for energies of 5, 10, 20, 40, 80 and 160~EeV.
+The angular distribution of the CR flux outside the halo is obtained through the superposition of the fluxes of the different elements coming from the two sources, as described in Section~2.
+After accounting for the effects of the Galactic magnetic field, the resulting sky maps are shown in Figure~\ref{f6} for energies of 5, 10, 20, 40, 80 and 160~EeV.
 Here the contribution from the different elements, which have different rigidities at a given observed energy and which have relative proportions which are affected by the spectral modulation induced by the turbulent extragalactic field as well as by the rigidity cutoffs, lead to a total flux inheriting characteristic features from each of the individual elements.
 In particular, the more localized excesses around Cen~A get most of their contribution at 10~EeV from H, at 20~EeV from H and He, at 40~EeV from He and N, at 80~EeV from N and at 160~EeV from N and Si (while for the localized excess near M81/M82, given the larger assumed rigidity cutoff the contributions at the different energies come from a slightly lighter composition).